IBM/blockchain-enabled-crowdfunding/README.md

  - In this repository,
     * [Chaincode ](https://github.com/IBM/blockchain-enabled-crowdfunding/tree/master/chaincode):
     Go lang based smart contract with application logic that has to be installed on the network.
     * [Client code using Fabric Java SDK](https://github.com/IBM/blockchain-enabled-crowdfunding/tree/master/fabric-java-sdk-app): application code built using Fabric Java SDK to invoke and query chaincode on the hyperledger fabric network.
-The operations are exposed as ReST APIs when deployed enabling other applications to consume.
+The operations are exposed as REST APIs when deployed enabling other applications to consume.
     * [Web application code](https://github.com/IBM/blockchain-enabled-crowdfunding/tree/master/webapp): NodeJS based application code to render UI and integrates with the REST APIs exposed by the client application built on Fabric Java SDK.

 ## 2. Create IBM Cloud Services